trixxterzz/spa-comment-backend/README.md

 ### Variant 2.
 Docker deployment
 #### Tools requirements: Docker
 1. Run `docker build -t backend .`
+2. In **.env.dev** replace empty strings in fields with your credentials (JWT_KEY - generate your JWT certificate for tokens encription, S3_* variables - fill with your bucket data and credentials)
-2. Run `docker run -p 3000:3000 --env-file .env.dev backend`.
+3. Run `docker run -p 3000:3000 --env-file .env.dev backend`.
 Now you can check your Docker interface, where new docker image and container should've been created.